 The Lake District spreads widely in the County of Cumbria, and England’s largest natural lake, Windermere, is the hub for tourists visiting the district.
 Windermere Train Station is the window to the outside world.

 Lake Windermere is the largest lake in the area with a length of 17 kilometers.
 It is also the largest in the United Kingdom.
 In the south, stay at Amberside or Grasmere, or in the North, Keswick – these are the most popular locations as a hub to head to other places in the district.

-The Windermere Lake Cruises is very popular in Lake Cruises and it offers several routes that take tourists to different spots around the lake in 45 minutes to an hour.
+The Windermere Lake Cruises is a very popular scenic lake cruise and it offers several routes that take tourists to different spots around the lake in 45 minutes to an hour.